Human-Connection/Human-Connection/deployment/volumes/volume-snapshots/README.md

 kubectl get volumesnapshots -n human-connection
 ```

-To specify your snapshot, edit the file `snapshot.yaml` or simply use `neo4j-data.yaml` in this folder.
+To specify your snapshot, edit the file `snapshot.yaml` or simply edit and use `neo4j-data.yaml` in this folder.
 The `metadata.name` entry specifies the name of the snapshot.
 We recommend adding the date to the name similar to `YYYY-MM-DD-<your-Name>-snapshot`.

 Now send the `apply` command to do the snapshot: